Free Crossover Cognitive Aptitude Test [CCAT] Practice Guide 2026

 • English Proficiency Test - includes hearing and repeating English phrases.

-• Realistic Job Assignment - each candidate receives an assignment that's related to their job field and evaluates the required skills for the job.
+• Realistic Job Assignment - each candidate receives an assignment related to their job field and evaluates the required skills for the job.
 For example, SDEs receive a coding task.

 • One or two interviews - virtual or face-to-face interviews with your hiring managers.

-• Final job offer
+• Final job offer!